+9.45.
 The proposal as amended is considered acceptable in principle, as it would accord with the aims and objectives of Policy CP2 of the City Plan Part 1 and the NPPF in making more effective use of the existing site and would provide economic benefits in the provision of new office space in a sustainable location.

-The proposals do not fully comply with Policy DM11 of the City Plan Part 2 however this considered to be acceptable in this instance given the constraints of the site.
+The proposals do not fully comply with Policy DM11 of the City Plan Part 2 however this is considered to be acceptable in this instance given the constraints of the site.
 Whilst some concerns are held regarding the two-storey scale of the proposed building in terms of visual disruption to the otherwise relatively open character of the site this is considered not to cause significant harm in design terms and would not be considered of sufficient weight to justify refusal.
 The proposed building (as amended) is considered acceptable in terms of detailed design.
-The proposals are considered acceptable in terms of neighbouring amenity, and outstanding Transport, Sustainability, Biodiversity and Archaeology matters can be addressed through conditions.
+The concerns regarding the impact upon neighbouring amenity have been overcome through the infilling of the first-floor front and rear window apertures.
+Outstanding Transport, Sustainability, Biodiversity and Archaeology matters can be addressed through conditions.

+9.46.
 On balance therefore, approval is recommended, subject to conditions.

-EQUALITIES
+10. EQUALITIES

-The proposals as amended allow for level access to the ground floor office space.
+10.1.
+The proposals allow for level access to the ground floor office space.